AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 All the functions now are in *models/* and *controllers/* of *mara2/* module.

-The new interface integrates an highly customizable text editor like [CodeMirror](https://codemirror.net/) in order to manage everything inside the browser.
+The new interface integrates a highly customizable text editor like [CodeMirror](https://codemirror.net/) in order to manage everything inside the browser.

 There is a dedicated set of regex written for **CodeMirror** to highlight the text files with different colors: useful to check transcript formal errors; it's possible to see them in the file: